longturn/freeciv21/docs/General/faq.rst

 ---------------------------------

-If the tilesets supplied with Freeciv21 don't do it for you, some popular add-on tilesets are available through the "Freeciv21 Modpack Installer" utility.
+If the tilesets supplied with Freeciv21 don't do it for you, some popular add-on tilesets are available through the :strong:`Freeciv21 Modpack Installer` utility.
 To install these, just launch the installer from the Start menu, and choose the one you want; it should then be automatically downloaded and made available for the current user.

 If the tileset you want is not available via the modpack installer, you'll have to install it by hand from somewhere.
 To do that is beyond the scope of this FAQ.